 The train is moving down the tracks fairly quickly at this point and as I look out, I can’t even get my bearings.
 I don’t even know where I am, and then up come more treasures in this guy’s back yard.
 Another one and I’m thinking where is my GPS?
 I have to mark that co-ordinate down so I can come back at a different time, let’s say, from the front side.

-So, where to find good things to buy, “in everyone’s back yard.”
+So, where to find good things to buy, well not necessarily in Barns “ But in everyone’s back yard.”

 Most people I believe are borderline hoarders.